mojafari/IDEALFall2026/00_Getting_Started/README.md

 ---

-# 12. From Video to Computer Vision
+# 22. From Video to Computer Vision

-The basic video program contains an important idea that will be used throughout this course:
+The basic video program introduces one of the most important ideas in this course:

+A drone can use its camera to collect information about the world.

+The basic workflow is:

 ```text
 Tello Camera